asuh/front-end-windows/readme.md

 #### Tron

 [Tron](https://github.com/bmrf/tron) is an all-inclusive, from-start-to-finish suite of files that touches everything from uninstalling software to cleaning up temp files and checking for malware.
-It can easily take a minimum of 2-3 hours because of how thorough it is, but I usually run specific sections that I think are necssary to clean up Windows, such as removing default apps or blocking telemetry.
+It can easily take a minimum of 2-3 hours because of how thorough it is, but I usually run specific sections that I think are necessary to clean up Windows, such as removing default apps or blocking telemetry.
 It's slightly outdated as of 2026, but still has plenty of value.

 #### FlyOOBE